 I’ve been working in bat conservation since 2011, as a field assistant for the University of Bristol, as a consultant ecologist in the UK and on a large conservation project in Belize.
-I started my PhD in the UWE Bat Lab in January 2020, part-funded by Natural England.
+I started my PhD at the University of the West of England in 2020, part-funded by Natural England, and am currently writing up.
+The aim of my PhD was to build a detailed picture of how greater horseshoe bats use the landscape in Somerset to inform local development decisions.
+I used spatial modelling, acoustic and telemetry studies to map areas of important habitat and understand how they connect.
+The resulting maps are being used